yaojialyu/crawler/README.md

 crawler
 =======

-A Web crawler for Knownsec
+A Web crawler for Knownsec.

+The following parts are under construction:
+- multi-thread
+- database
+- keyword

 usage
 -------------